raul-f/portfolio/README.md

 # portfolio

-This is the repository for the page that displays my projects.
+This is the repository for the page that displays my projects, and is my magnum opus (so far).
+See it live at [https://raul-f.glitch.me/](https://raul-f.glitch.me/) - and please report any bug you may find!

 ## Built with